The "Rejuvenator " - Withania aka Ashwagundha

 Well anyone suffering from any of the conditions/ looking for the benefits listed above.
 But also athletes, students, busy parents, corporate workers etc.

-You can see why this is one of my favourite herbs it can be used in a tincture mixed up from a practitioner, it is available in tablet forms and also in teas.
-So have a chat to your qualified herbalist, naturopath, pharmacist or doctor if you are wanting to use this herb and want to know if it will be right for you
+You can see why this is one of my favourite herbs it can be used in a herbal tincture mixed up from a practitioner, in tablet forms and also in teas.
+So have a chat to your qualified herbalist, naturopath, pharmacist or doctor if you are wanting to use this herb and want to know if it will be right for you.

 The Yoga of Herbs, Dr David Frawley and Dr Vasant Lad.